 - Check out Motomail.
-If your service member is in the Marine Corps or is a member of another Service branch co-deployed with the Marine Corps, this free service lets you write an email message to your service member that is then printed out in hard copy and delivered - usually within twenty-four hours.
+If your service member is in the Marine Corps or is a member of another service branch co-deployed with the Marine Corps, this free service lets you write an email message to your service member that is then printed out in hard copy and delivered — usually within 24 hours.

 Helping children communicate

-It's important for children to feel like they are keeping in touch with a deployed family member on their own instead of hearing news or greetings secondhand.
+It's important for children to feel like they are keeping in touch with a deployed family member — they need their special time or way of communicating.
 Here are some ways you can help them keep that sense of connection:

 - Encourage your children to send artwork or write letters.
-In addition, make sure that your service member sends email or letters addressed and mailed directly to the children.
+Make sure your service member sends email or letters addressed directly to the children.

 - Read books to children overseas with United Through Reading.
-Through this program, service members can read children's stories or sing songs to their children, on videotape or DVD, from installations worldwide.
+This program allows service members to read children's stories or sing songs to their children, on videotape or DVD, from installations worldwide.

 - Help children find a way to communicate that works for them.
 Some children may like to audio record their messages, while others may like to write letters or send email.
-Others, especially younger children, may like to communicate with pictures.
+Younger children may like to communicate with pictures.
 Help your children explore all of the different ways they can communicate.
 Encourage the deployed parent to follow the children's cues by responding with a recorded message or by drawing a picture of where he or she sleeps or of a typical meal.